HeyJoFlyer/RP-Pico-Door-Tab-Close/README.md

 The python code examples and the distance measuring code for the Raspberry Pi Pico are under [examples](https://github.com/HeyJoFlyer/RP-Pico-Door-Keyboard-Input/tree/main/examples).

-The programs under ----- are used to create your own keyboard shortcuts and to spefify the distance to the door.
+The program under [door-Keyboard](https://github.com/HeyJoFlyer/RP-Pico-Door-Keyboard-Input/tree/main/door-Keyboard) is used to create your own keyboard shortcuts and to spefify the distance to the door.

-You can find precompiled programs for Windows and Linux here.
+You can find precompiled binaries for Windows and Linux [here](https://github.com/HeyJoFlyer/RP-Pico-Door-Keyboard-Input/releases/).

 ## How to get started
 First you need a few Downloads for the Pi Pico: